 Brooks Schuelke has been handling civil litigation matters since 1995.
 Brooks has also written or edited articles about litigation issues.
 In the last few years, Brooks has given numerous continuing education speeches to lawyers across the state (and country) on issues relating to lawyer ethics and uninsured/underinsured motorist claims.

-Brooks is currently the vice president/president elect for the Capital Area Trial Lawyers Association, Central Texas’s largest association of plaintiff’s attorneys.
+Brooks is currently the president of the Capital Area Trial Lawyers Association, Central Texas’s largest association of plaintiff’s attorneys.
 He has served on CATLA’s executive committee for several years.

 Brooks is also very active in the community.
 On the legal side, he has served on numerous Austin Young Lawyers Association, Austin Bar Association and Texas Young Lawyers Association public service committees.